What Is Tai Chi Chuan (Taiji Quan)?

 Tai means Ultimate or Supreme.
 Qi (Chi) means Energy.
 Quan (Chuan) means Fist.

-Currently, the simplified Yang Style Taiji Quan is the most widely practised form worldwide, as a health exercise and not a traditional martial art.
+Today, the simplified Yang Style Taiji Quan is the most widely practised form worldwide, as a health exercise and not a traditional martial art.

-Taiji Quan is the first step.
+Taiji Quan is that first step.

 Taiji Quan is a fighting art for close combat which is calm and relaxed, from whence comes speed.
 I call this my SST (speed, surprise, technique).
 SST is used to overcome an opponent rather than to use aggressive force.
 Though Taiji Quan is a ‘soft’ combat, it was designed to maim and kill.
 Being a defensive martial art, rather than an offensive one, one uses minimum effort for a maximum result to defend one’s self and neutralise an opponent.